 - We are required to share information as ordered by the courts

 - A threat of terrorism has been made

 - A caller is being threatening or abusive to staff or is deliberately misusing the service preventing the helpline being available to support others.

-We will always attempt to keep you informed of any action we take if a decision is made to break confidentiality.
+We would usually want to tell you first if a decision is made to break confidentiality.